mongodb/specifications/source/retryable-reads/retryable-reads.rst

 1. A later specification may allow operations (including read) to be retried any number of times during a singular timeout period.

-2. A later specification may have `drivers default to enabling retryable writes
-   <https://jira.mongodb.org/browse/WRITING-3115>`__, in which case, drivers
-   MUST also default to enabling retryable reads.
+2. A later specification may have drivers default to enabling retryable writes, in which case, drivers MUST also default to enabling retryable reads.

 3. Any future changes to the the applicable parts of `retryable writes specification